 Wrong again.
 This particular insurance product is designed to cover and protect the bank, not you.
 But you are the one paying for it.
 So, if you don’t pay your mortgage, the bank will receive the jackpot and you will still have to pay the mortgage.
 Sweet, eh?

 Another nice detail about the mortgage insurance: you can add it to your monthly payments, diluting it throughout the years (thus making your monthly payments bigger).
-But since it'll attach to your mortgage, if you sell your home you have to pay it off at once (a small detail realtors always forget to tell you when they say real state is an amazing investment).
+But since it’ll attach to your mortgage, if you sell your home you have to pay it off at once (a small detail realtors always forget to tell you when they say real estate is an amazing investment).
 Unless you are buying another home, in which case you can probably transfer your insurance to your new mortgage.

 Basically, the mortgage insurance is the penalty you pay for not coming up with a decent down payment.

-A new look at the CHMC insurance
+A New Look at the CHMC Insurance

 But Daniel, we don’t have a choice!